-- a) ensure it integrates with the overall site layout and building design; - b) reduce the urban heat island effect and enhance and improve micro-climate conditions; - c) contribute to local biodiversity; - d) consider the retention of existing mature vegetation and planting of large trees on the site; - e) integrate water sensitive urban design.
+- •a) ensure it integrates with the overall site layout and building design; - •b) reduce the urban heat island effect and enhance and improve micro-climate conditions; - •c) contribute to local biodiversity; - •d) consider the retention of existing mature vegetation and planting of large trees on the site; - •e) integrate water sensitive urban design.

-(Maroochydore) Greening streetscape e.g Green walls with the help of climbing species
+(Maroochydore) Greening streetscape e.g Green walls with the help of climbing species level are setback behind screen landscaping, not just street trees as shown above.

-(South Bank) Greening streetscape e.g Green walls with the help of climbing species.
+Greening streetscape e.g Green walls with the help of climbing species.